SuperMakeSomething/robotic-drawing-machine/README.md

 Arduino code includes derivative of EasyDriver board sample code by Joel Bartlett available at: https://www.sparkfun.com/tutorials/400

-The above named files may have their own licenses and apply respectively.
+The above named files may have their own licenses, which apply respectively.